colonialjelly/colonialjelly.github.io/_posts/2019-12-19-multilayer-perceptron.md

 - *For the entirety of this post I will be assuming binary classes but everything that I write here can be extended to multi-class problems*

+- *The goal of this post isn't to be a comprehensive guide about neural networks, rather this is an attempt to show a path from going from logistic regression to a neural network where at each step we intuitively build on something that we already know*

 There are many types of neural networks, each having some advantage over others.
-In this post I want to introduce the simplest form of a neural network, a Multi-Layer Perceptron (MLP).
+In this post I want to introduce the simplest form of a neural network, a Multilayer Perceptron (MLP).
 MLPs are a powerful method for approximating functions and it's a relatively simple model to implement.

 Before we jump into talking about MLPs, let's quickly go over linear classifiers.
 Given training data as pairs $$(\boldsymbol{x}_i, y_i)$$ where $$\boldsymbol{x}_i \in \mathbb{R}^n$$ are our datapoints (observations) and $$y_i \in \{0, 1\}$$ are their corresponding class labels.
 The goal is to learn a vector of weights $$\boldsymbol{w}$$ and a bias $$b$$ such that $$\boldsymbol{w}^T\boldsymbol{x} + b \ge 0$$ if $$\boldsymbol{x}$$ belongs to the positive class and $$\boldsymbol{w}^T\boldsymbol{x} + b < 0$$ otherwise (belongs to negative class).
 This decision can be written as the following step function: